 Districtwide there has been a decrease in gas usage ranging between a decrease of 10% to 23% each year through 2021-22 when compared to the baseline year 2012-13.
-However, gas usage increased in 2021-22 and exceeded the baseline in 2022-23 following the return to in-person activities following the pandemic, the opening of the Science Center in July 2021, and commissioning and operational testing.
+However, gas usage increased in 2021-22 and exceeded the baseline in 2022-23 following the return to inperson activities following the pandemic.